georgeharker/zdot/README.md

 - `--requires phase1 phase2 ...`: Phases this hook depends on
 - `--provides phase_name`: Phase this hook provides (enables other hooks to depend on it)
 - `--optional`: Hook won't cause errors if requirements are missing
-- `--on-demand`: Hook depends on manually-triggered phases (won't show as error)

 **Examples:**
 ```zsh